jakeyk11/football-data-analytics/README.md

 # Football Data Analytics
-This repository contains a collection of tools, scripts and projects that focus on analysis and visualisation of football data.
+This repository contains a collection of tools, projects and resources that enable effective analysis and visualisation of football data.

 ## Contents

 <details open="open">
   <summary>Table of Contents</summary>
   <ol>
-    <li><a href="#project-description"> ➤ Project Description </a></li>
+    <li><a href="#introduction"> ➤ Introduction</a></li>
     <li><a href="#folder-structure"> ➤ Folder Structure</a></li>
     <li><a href="#workflow"> ➤ Workflow</a></li>
     <li>